Ice Climbing Gear List Checklist

 Always remember to check the weather conditions and adjust your gear accordingly.
 Safety should always be the top priority in ice climbing.
 If you're new to the sport, consider going with an experienced climber or guide to ensure you're using the correct gear and techniques.

-ChecklistsGear adviceGear listsMountaineeringWinter
+ChecklistsGear listsMountaineeringWinter